inspec/inspec/docs-chef-io/content/inspec/profiles.md

   - platform-name: windows_server_2019*
 ```

-and to target anything running on Amazon AWS:
+To target anything running on Amazon AWS, use:

 ```YAML
 name: ssh